 Stop-loss holds significant importance in intraday trading.
 It helps traders limit their losses if the market moves against them.
 Trading without stop-loss can be suicidal for a day trader.

-Intraday trading in India can help you generate quick returns with relatively low capital investment.
+Intraday trading such as Forex trading in India can help you generate quick returns with relatively low capital investment.
 However, it needs you to remain vigilant all the time.
 Also, the return rate remains low when compared with other long-term investments.